Aurora Luxury Neighbourhood

 Is school access guaranteed if I buy in this area?

-No. Public school boundaries, transportation, program eligibility, private school admissions, and capacity can change.
+No. Public school boundaries, transportation, program eligibility, private-school admissions, and capacity can change.
 Buyers should verify school-related details directly with the applicable school, school board, or admissions office before making a purchase decision.

 Are older homes in the Hills of St. Andrew still desirable?